newayee/magestack-queue/README.md

+> This is a fork of original https://github.com/sonassi/magestack-queue with https://github.com/tommwu/magestack-queue change
+> to use GUID in cookie in addition to IP.
+Check changelog for specifics.

 # MageStack Queue

 MageStack Queue is a supporting module to provide queuing functionality on busy websites - where you want to control the volume of visitors on the website; either to prevent excessive load or to create the atmosphere of demand.